 The current version of WillMaker does not contain a living trust.
 If you made a living trust with WillMaker 2007, 2008 or 2009 and you want to amend your trust, you may do so with the same version of the program you used to make the trust.
 (For help opening your trust document with an older version of the software, please contact us.)
 If you want to make a new living trust, you can do so using Nolo's Online Living Trust.
 (You get a one-year subscription to Nolo's Online Living Trust when you register your copy of the software.)

-Start WillMaker and select Help > About Quicken WillMaker 2016 to see the version number.
+Start WillMaker and select Help > About WillMaker (version year) to see the version number.
 To see version info for specific program files, click the Version... button.

-If you can't get the program running, navigate to the program folder for WillMaker 2016 and find the "qwp.exe" file.
+If you can't get the program running, navigate to the program folder for WillMaker (version year) and find the "qwp.exe" file.
 Right click the file, select Properties, and click the Version tab, where you'll find it listed.

-If you are running Windows Vista, Windows 7 or Windows 8: Due to increased security measures in Windows Vista, Windows 7 and Windows 8, when the update finishes you will see a user access control dialog.
-Click Continue (on Vista) or Yes (on Windows 7 or 8) or enter an administrator password as prompted.
+If you are running Windows 7 or Windows 8: Due to increased security measures in Windows 7 and Windows 8, when the update finishes you will see a user access control dialog.
+Click Yes (on Windows 7 or 8) or enter an administrator password as prompted.
+WillMaker does not support Windows 7 after version 2020.

 If you use a firewall and security application and receive warnings, you'll need to "allow" or add "webupdate.nolo.com" to the trusted site list.